Autoimmune skin diseases in dogs: Clinical symptoms

-In infections caused by Pemphigus vulgaris, lesions are usually evident in the oral cavity.
-Sometimes symptoms are characterized by lymphadenopathy, which is characterized by loss of appetite, weakness, fever, and in rare cases, sepsis.
-Pemphigus foliaceus usually affects areas of the ears and face.
+Pemphigus foliaceus is the most common autoimmune skin disease in dogs, making up around one-third of all canine autoimmune disorders.
+This disease usually affects areas of the ears and face.
 Early symptoms are characterized by depigmentation of the nasal palate, dorsal cleft in the mouth, the ear, and the periocular area around the eye.
 Itching, pain, and weakness of the body have been observed in some cases.
+Other symptoms of Pemphigus foliaceus include hair loss, formation of pustules, and erosions with ulcers.
+These symptoms can appear on the dog's feet, groin area, and trunk if left untreated.